madhur-tandon/lapinmq/README.md

 The utilities are built on top of `pika` -- the official recommended library by the RabbitMQ team.

 **NOTE:**
-- The library offers simple abstractions for sending and receiving messages and may not cover very advanced cases at the moment.
+- The library offers simple abstractions for sending and receiving messages.
-- Currently, the popular pattern of `competing consumers in a work queue` is assumed.
+- Popular patterns of `competing consumers in a work queue`, `publish/subscribe`, `routing`, `topics` are supported.
-- Temporary queues are not supported yet but may get added in near future.
+- RPC (request/reply) pattern is not implemented yet.
+- Declaration of resources (queues, exchanges, etc.) is not supported.
+Please make sure these exist beforehand.
+    - Unless we are declaring a temporary exclusive queue.
 - Contributions are welcome for improving codebase, examples, documentation, etc.

 ## Why another wrapper for pika?